candychang/candychang.github.io/_posts/portfolio/2016-06-09-bernal-heights.markdown

 * Role: Developer, Designer, DevOps
 * Timeframe: Feb 2016 - May 2016
 * Class: CS169 Software Engineering as a Service
-* Technologies: Ruby on Rails, Sass, Javascript
+* Technologies: Ruby on Rails, Sass, Javascript, Heroku
-* Process Tools: POPapp, Pivotal Tracker, Travis CI, CodeClimate
+* Process Tools: POPapp, Pivotal Tracker, Travis CI, CodeClimate, Cloud9

+## Summary of Contributions

+* Full-stack development on Ruby on Rails, following MVC and RESTful practices
+* Designed and implemented most of the staff/admin workflow, leveraging gems like Devise
+* Created low-fi mockups of the mobile hotspot experience
+* Conducted in-person interviews and generated personas
+* Maintained repository and the production/QA process
+* Practiced agile development with 2 week sprints
+* Translated explicit and implicit client needs into actionable features

 ## Client & Needs
 We worked with Bernal Heights Neighborhood Center (BHNC), a small non-profit in San Francisco